gmail spamemail blockinginbox cleanup

 Manual Gmail MethodsMailMop

-Block one sender at a timeBlock hundreds simultaneously
+Block one sender at a timeBlock hundreds at once

 Create filters manuallyIntelligent pattern recognition